What is Multicollinearity?

 - Utilize a ridge regression or partial squares regression in conjunction with your model.

 - If all else fails or you decide it’s not worth it to do any additional work on the model, do nothing: Even by not changing a model where you know multicollinearity exists, it still may not affect the efficiency of taking data from the existing model.

 The Multicollinearity Phenomena – Understanding its Role in Statistics

-When dealing with regression models or building them from the ground up, one must always understand the pitfalls that can occur that can negatively affect the reliability and skew the data.
+When dealing with regression models or building them from the ground up, one must always understand the pitfalls that can negatively affect the reliability and skew the data.